sourcegraph/about/company/careers.md

 ## Open positions

 We're hiring!
-Check out our open positions:
+All our positions are remote.
+Our teammates are distributed [around the world.](https://about.sourcegraph.com/company/team)

 ### Engineering